RobMUstc/Take-Home-Challenge/README.md

 # Take-Home Challenge

+Alongside this README, the repo contains the following scripts:

+- _model_run_ : Code to execute the workflow.
+Imports preprocessed data and chosen features, trains and evaluates the model.
+- _feature_extraction_ : Extracts features from the preprocessed data.
+- _data_preprocessing_ : Preprocesses the data.
+- _misc_work_ : Not to be run.
+Contains miscellaneous experimentation code for different stages of the  workflow.

 ## Objectives

 The objective of this task was to build, train and evaluate a machine learning (ML) model for automatic short anser grading (ASAG).